KSDunne/twenty_one/README.md

 ### Input validation

 User input validation is used is all parts of the game where a user must input something to continue the game.
-For example, see below - if the user enters special characers into the main menu input option, they will be told it is not a valid input.
+For example, see below - if the user enters special characters into the main menu input option, they will be told it is not a valid input.

 ![Main menu input validation image](docs/main_menu_input_validation.PNG)